usaid-cs/yesterday-i-learned/investing.md

 - Inflation favours banks (somehow).
 So, buy bank stocks when [the idiot](https://forwardprogressives.com/wp-content/uploads/2017/07/trump-idiot-1.jpg) does anything that encourages inflation.
 - You can buy before or after the [ex-dividend date](https://www.investopedia.com/terms/e/ex-dividend.asp) (after which the shares will drop in price, because they won't be paid dividends).
 You just need to know that.
 If you buy before the date, you should pay no more than the value of the stock % dividend percentage.
 - If you are looking to "bargain buy" after a market crash: the bigger the crash, the longer it takes for market sentiment to recover.
 A small correction can recover within days.
 A large correction can plateau for a whole year.
+- If you are day trading, which I already told you not to do, then you can look at the [bid-ask volumes](https://www.thebalance.com/buying-and-selling-volume-1031027) right before you trade.
+An incrasing number of asks (sells) means the price will go down.

 #### [To sell](http://www.investopedia.com/financial-edge/0412/5-tips-on-when-to-sell-your-stock.aspx)